Watershed School Handbook

-Each semester, students are offered electives in physical education and the arts.
+Each semester, students are offered electives in various subjects.
 Students’ courses follow the Watershed curriculum.
 (Please see graduation requirements below.)
 Students meet with their advisors at the start of the school year to review individual course schedules and the overall academic program.

 Yearly Academic Expectations

 Most Watershed students take a full schedule (six courses) every semester.
 Watershed students enrolling as freshmen will have four years each of English, Math, Science, Foreign Languages, History, and Arts.